Central Extensions and Cohomology: Notation and Preliminaries

-Throughout this paper we will consider various hypotheses on spaces and topological groups.
-For convenience we discuss relevant definitions here.
 For us, topological groups will always be Hausdorff.
 For a topological group $G$, denote by $G^\circ$ the path component of $G$ containing the identity.
 It is a normal subgroup of $G$; write $\pi_0(G)=G^\circ \bks G$ for the quotient.
 Write $\Aut(G)$ for the (continuous) automorphisms of $G$.